 However, it does neither women, globalism, nor feminism a favor, and it adds up to a stiflingly simplistic exhibition.
 Women have suffered through enough categories and cages in the past without this one.
 Meanwhile, "Role Play: Feminist Art Revisited," a group exhibition in Chelsea, looks back to some artists funny and defiant enough to break out.
 As a postscript, "The Feminine Mystique" at the Jersey City Museum suggests what Brooklyn's effort might have become.

 The Center's curator, Maura Reilly, selected eighty women artists with Linda Nochlin of NYU's Institute of Fine Arts.
 Nochlin herself did as much as anyone to make feminist art history essential reading.
 One passes through the Center on the way in, and it creates an imposing context.
-A long-term display of ceramics, from the permanent collection, affirms that "women's work" belongs in the Brooklyn Museum.
+A long-term display of ceramics, from the permanent collection, affirms that "women's work" belongs in the Brooklyn Museum, an institution that boasts of its commitment to local artists and the Brooklyn community.
 Another show, "Pharaohs, Queens, and Goddesses," boasts of a granite head from the fifteenth century B.C.E.
 It also boasts of women as authority figures from the beginning of time.

 Why, then, does "Global Feminisms" center around two attractive young women clinging to one another and smiling ever so broadly?
 Boryana Rossa calls her video Celebrating the Next Twinkling, but they could just as well be celebrating their junior-high reunion or their American Express gold card.
 True, it comes only with the exhibition's fourth and last segment.
 However, it hangs over the main aisle like guidepost—or perhaps like the head of aerobics class.
 It also serves as the show's promotional image.
 More important, it could stand for plenty more works like it.